MaterializeInc/ecommerce-demo/README_RPM.md

     SELECT * FROM item_summary ORDER BY pageviews DESC LIMIT 5;
     ```

-    Or we can even check that it's incrementally updating by running a watch command on that query:
+    Or we can even check that it's incrementally updating by exiting out of materialize and running a watch command on that query:

     ```bash session
     watch -n1 "psql -c 'SELECT * FROM item_summary ORDER BY pageviews DESC LIMIT 5;' -U materialize -h localhost -p 6875"